 There is a quickbms script to split files here

-(used by who analyzes the files), so if your file is very big then upload the 2 files generated by the filecutter.bms script.
+(used by users like you), so if your file is very big then upload the 2 files generated by the filecutter.bms script.

 is an extraction tool that works with some text files that contain the necessary instructions for reading the format.